ablanco1950/OCRFromScratch_KaggleDataset_SpanishLicensePlate/README.md

 Observations:

-The program uses ModelOCRKaggle42Epoch15HITS.h5

-This model has been obtained by running the OCRKaggle.py program, which is a copy of the one found at https://www.kaggle.com/code/preatcher/ocr-training,
+The OCRKaggle.py program, which is a copy of the one found at https://www.kaggle.com/code/preatcher/ocr-training,

-with the following changes
+with the following changes:

     The number of filters is reduced to 8 from 32

     the kernel is increased to (5,5) from (3,3)